thugoo/client-delta-twin/README.md

 # Delta Twin

-Platform for visualizing the current status of the Delta Centre's study and research facility.
-It uses real-time data collected from the building's automation system and various deployed sensors.
+Platform for displaying the current status of the Delta Centre's study and research facility, utilizing real-time data from the building’s automation system and various deployed sensors.

+**This project contains the source code for the web application developed with Next.js.**
+Project containing the source code for the backend services can be found [here.](https://github.com/thugoo/api-delta-twin)

-Platform is available at http://172.17.89.119.nip.io.
+Web application is available at http://172.17.89.119.nip.io.
 Access requires a connection to the UT VPN.

-The platform is composed of data querying services, an API for broadcasting data, and a web application.

-**This project includes the source code for the web application built using Next.js.**

-Project containing the source code for the data querying services and the API can be found here: https://gitlab.ut.ee/hugo.martin.teemus/api-delta-twin

-Diagram of the workflow:
+**Workflow flowchart:**

 ![Workflow](workflow.svg)